sdkitagawa/SWE-Career-Help/README.md

 - If you need to repeat any sequence of code more than ten times you should definitely think of ways to automate it.
 - Make your code easy to read, like:
   - Use variable names that make sense.
-  - Use Camel Case Notation.
+  - Use <a href="https://en.wikipedia.org/wiki/Camel_case" alt="What is Camel Case Notation" target="blank">Camel Case Notation</a>.
-  - Avoid unnecessary comment lines, make objective comments with things like a briefing of what your code does, credits, what data type your function returns via a header.
+  - Avoid unnecessary comment lines, make objective comments with things like a briefing of what your code does, credits, what data type your function returns and stuff like that, do that by using a header.
   - Don't comment line by line.
-    - In-line commenting is one thing, the line-by-line comment makes the code look almost unreadable.
+    - `In-line` commenting is one thing, the `line-by-line` comment makes the code look almost unreadable.
-    - If you feel like it's necessary to document, use one single line at the top of your code or just use a multi-line comment.
+    - If you feel like it's necessary to document, use one single line at the top of your code or just use a `multi-line` comment.
   - Use your comments to warn developers about possible code breaks about some legacy code or stuff like that.
   - Never leave bad written and old code commented out in the middle of all the rest of your code.